Saikiran-linux/job_marketing_system/README.md

 1. **Browser Automation Issues**
    - Ensure Chrome is installed and up to date
-   - Check that ChromeDriver version matches Chrome version
+   - Check that Playwright browsers are properly installed
    - Verify no other Chrome instances are running

 2. **Login Failures**